Centrifuge (CFG) Price: Price Index and Live Chart | The Block

-Centrifuge (CFG) currently has a price of $0.64 and is up 1.27% over the last 24 hours.
-The cryptocurrency is ranked 183 with a market cap of $232.6M.
-Over the last 24 hours, it saw $1.6M of trading volume.
+Centrifuge (CFG) currently has a price of £0.50 and is down -1.92% over the last 24 hours.
+The cryptocurrency is ranked 184 with a market cap of £181.2M.
+Over the last 24 hours, it saw £1.3M of trading volume.
 The token has a circulating supply of 360.3M tokens out of a total supply of 447M tokens.

 Centrifuge is a decentralized platform designed to bring real-world assets to the DeFi (Decentralized Finance) ecosystem.
 The platform allows users to tokenize real-world assets, such as invoices or real estate, turning them into NFTs (Non-Fungible Tokens) that can be used as collateral for loans or other financial products within the DeFi space.
 Centrifuge utilizes its native token, RAD, for governance and other protocol-related activities, enabling a bridge between traditional finance and the world of decentralized finance, thus expanding the range of assets that can be leveraged in the DeFi sector.